keboola/component-quickbooks-online-wr/README.md

 Functionality notes
 ===================

-So far only journals endpoint is supported.
+So far only journalentry endpoint is supported with create action.

 Prerequisites
 =============